Debianfanboy/shin/README.md

 ```

 ## Initialising
-  You've shin shell already by using above commands.
+  You've installed shin shell already by using the commands above.
 Now you have shell mode so you can do arithmetic calculations in the shell itself.

 **For example:**